 Other recent polls, such as the Pew Research Center survey released on Monday showing a tied race, have found a narrower, or nonexistent, Democratic identification advantage for 2012.
 Romney’s prospects, obviously, will increase the more the partisan gap declines.
 The biggest message from the survey is that even small changes in the electorate’s composition next week could have huge ramifications in a campaign that is dividing the nation so closely.

-This article appears in the Nov.
-1, 2012, edition of National Journal Daily.
+This article appears in the November 1, 2012, edition of NJ Daily.